ShawnZou717/ShawnZou717.github.io/_posts/2023-08-03-transformer-analysis.md

 \end{cases}
 $$

 $D=512$, denotes the maximum value of $d$.
 Each position generated an unique vector to represent the relative position relation among words.
 To attach these informations, position embedded vector and word embedded vector should be added together directly.
-Don't doubt your eyes, just easily add them.
+Don't doubt your eyes, just easily add them like below.

 $$
-O_{word\_ embedding}(n,s,d)+P(s, d)
+O_{position_embedding}(n,s,d)=O_{word\_ embedding}(n,s,d)+P(s, d)
 $$